-In applying the accounting policies, the Council has had to make certain judgements about complex transaction or those involving uncertainty about future events.
+In applying the accounting policies, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made are:

 - There is a high degree of uncertainty over the future levels of funding for local government.
-However the Council has determined that this uncertainty is not yet sufficient to provide an indication of impairment as a result of the need to close facilities. - The Council has £5 million deposited with Glitnir and Landsbanki banks which are in administration.
+However the Council has determined that this uncertainty is not yet sufficient to provide an indication of impairment as a result of the need to close facilities. - The Council had £5 million deposited with Glitnir and Landsbanki banks which are in administration.
 The Supreme Court in Iceland has confirmed that the Council has the status of preferred creditor.
-Although over £3million has been repaid, the timing of future repayments from Landsbanki is uncertain.
+Although over £3.5million has been repaid, the timing of future repayments from Landsbanki is uncertain.
 Current legal advice assumes repayments will continue over a number of years into the future.

 The Council is the main trustee of the Exeter Canal and Quay Trust and the sole shareholder of Exeter Business Centre.
 It has been determined that the Council has control of both organisations and they are included in the Council's Group Accounts.
+Additionally, the Council holds a 21% stake in the Exeter Science Park Company, along with Devon County Council, Exeter University and East Devon District Council.
+The Science Park is included in the Group Accounts as well.